Amazon reports $63.4 billion in Q2 2019 revenue: AWS up 37%, subscriptions up 37%, and ‘other’ up 37%

 “Customers are responding to Prime’s move to one-day delivery — we’ve received a lot of positive feedback and seen accelerating sales growth,” Amazon CEO Jeff Bezos said in a statement.
 “Free one-day delivery is now available to Prime members on more than 10 million items, and we’re just getting started.
 A big thank you to the team for continuing to make life easier for customers.”

 Bezos unsurprisingly wanted to focus on Prime Day, which has been a massive success for the company.
-It was once again the largest shopping event in Amazon history, and this year the sales from the two-day event (July 15 and July 16) surpassed the previous Black Friday and Cyber Monday combined.
+Prime Day, which actually falls in Amazon’s third quarter, was once again the largest shopping event in Amazon history, and this year sales from the two-day event (July 15 and July 16) surpassed the previous Black Friday and Cyber Monday combined.
 The two days were also the biggest ever for member signups.

-Arguably more important was Amazon’s re:MARS event, its AI conference.
+Arguably more important was Amazon’s re:MARS event, its AI conference held from June 4 to June 7.
 The event featured everything from Robert Downey Jr. to telerobotic hands.

-In its earnings release, Amazon talked up the Echo Show 5 (our review).
-The company also highlighted other devices that launched this past quarter, including the Kindle Oasis, Fire 7, Fire 7 Kids Edition tablet, and the Echo Dot Kids Edition.
+In its earnings release, Amazon talked up the launch of its Echo Show 5 (our review).
+The company also highlighted other devices that launched this past quarter, including the Kindle Oasis, Fire 7, and Fire 7 Kids Edition.
+And of course, Alexa was mentioned many times, though Amazon is nowhere near ready to break out the voice assistant in its earnings reports.